Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 They also recently unveiled the redesigned 2022 version of their flagship gun, Opove M3 Pro.

-It looks very more classic – it’s T-shaped, very quiet, and performs quite well.
+It looks classic – it’s T-shaped, quiet, and performs well.

 It is a middle-amplitude device (12mm) but percusses faster than the Apex.

-It’s also one of the better value guns and costs just $119.
-Buy it directly from Opove here.
+It’s also one of the better-value guns, costing just $119.
+You can buy it directly from Opove here.

-FACT It made it to our best massage guns 2023 list.
+FACT: It made it to our best massage guns list.

 Lifepro

-Lifepro, just like Ekrin Athletics, is an American brand.
-However, unlike Ekrin, they don’t just sell massage guns; they sell a host of other fitness products.
+Lifepro is an American brand, like Ekrin Athletics.
+However, unlike Ekrin, it doesn’t just sell massage guns; it also sells a host of other fitness products.

 Lifepro Massage Guns

 Among those they held on to include the early days’ bestsellers, Sonic and Sonic Pro.
-Both guns may be outdated by 2023 standards, but they are still solid guns.
+Both guns may be outdated by today’s standards, but they are still solid muscle massagers.

 Their new devices include the Sonic LX, DynaFlex, and Dyna mini models.